 In an opinion piece on CNN in 2008, McCarthy said she is adamant that vaccines caused her son’s autism, calling the disorder an environmental illness in which vaccines isn’t the only trigger, but play a large role.

 She hinted at the idea that the vaccine program in today’s society may not be a method of prevention, but rather a profit engine, as the pharmaceutical industry has billions of dollars.
 Specifically, she pointed at how children receive 10 vaccines by age five in the 1980s, a number that grew to 36 by 2008, most of which are administered by age two.

 To reverse the rate of autism, McCarthy suggested changing the vaccine schedule for children, reducing how many vaccines children are given, and removing ingredients from vaccines that could be toxic to some children.

 She noted that while she believes there is strong proof that there hare hazardous ingredients in vaccines and children get too many, too soon, she is not against all vaccines.
 In recent years, she has distanced herself from the term “anti-vaccine,” instead referring to the movement as “pro safe-vaccines.”

 In an effort to curb worries over routine vaccines for children, researchers reviewed over 20,000 scientific tiles and 67 papers in 2014, publishing their findings in the Journal of Pediatrics.

-They reviewed data from sources including PubMed, the Advisory Committee on Immunization Practices statements, package inserts, existing reviews, manufacturers’ information packets, and the Institute of Medicine’s 2011 consensus report on vaccine safety.
+They reviewed data from sources including PubMed, the Advisory Committee on Immunization Practices statements, package INSERT IGNORE s, existing reviews, manufacturers’ information packets, and the Institute of Medicine’s 2011 consensus report on vaccine safety.